mattkleiny/godot/servers/rendering/renderer_rd/pipeline/DESIGN.md

 ## Changes

+- Added `RenderCommandQueue` object which presents a simplified interface to the rendering server operations.
-- Added `RenderingPipeline` resource to define the contract for rendering pipelines.
+- Added `RenderPipeline` resource to define the contract for rendering pipelines.
+- Added `MultiPassRenderPipeline` which adds support for multiple render passes via the `RenderPass` resource.
+- Added `RenderPipelineMethod` which is the intersection point between the `RenderPipeline` and the `RenderingServer`.

-- Refactored existing rendering code to use the new `RenderingPipeline` interface
+- Refactored existing rendering code to use the new `RenderPipeline` interface
   - This is achieved by wrapping over the `RendererViewport` via the `RenderingServerDefault::_draw` method.

 ## Testing

-- Verified that a simple 2d and 3d application renders correctly using a non-defined `RenderingPipeline` (which delegates to the existing rendering subsystem)
+- Verified that a simple 2d and 3d application renders correctly using a non-defined `RenderPipeline` (which delegates to the existing rendering subsystem)
-- Verified that a simple 2d and 3d application renders correctly when using a minimaly-defined `RenderingPipeline` that instructs.
+- Verified that a simple 2d and 3d application renders correctly when using a minimaly-defined `RenderPipeline` that instructs.

 ## Related Issues